krigor17/Calling-Conventions/README.md

 # Calling-Conventions "Escape Room"
 CPEG 476 secure software design project about x86 calling conventions.
-An 'escape room' filled with questions at each room about calling conventions; try to get out of the stack by answering questions correctly.
+A terminal/command line 'escape room' filled with questions at each room about calling conventions; try to get out of the stack by answering questions correctly.

 ## Requirements